 The 100% online UW-Parkside Bachelor of Science in Business Administration, offered through UW Flexible Option, is taught by expert University of Wisconsin faculty.
-Students not only have the flexibility to learn at their own pace, but also from industry and academic leaders with expertise in foundational business disciplines, such as finance, human resources, communication, sales and marketing and management.
+Students not only have the flexibility to learn at their own pace, but also from industry and academic leaders with expertise in foundational business disciplines, such as human resources, communication, sales and marketing and management.
 This way, program graduates gain the essential business skills that will help them excel in a variety of roles.

 UW Flexible Option connected with the following faculty members to learn more about the importance of each of their disciplines and highlights of the online UW-Parkside Business Administration (BSBA) program.